Dust that lifted from a dry Patagonian lake and reached the Atlantic could be seen on various satellite images in March 2020.

 Zonda winds in the Bolivian Andes lift and carry dust from the tableland.

-Zonda wind carries dust across Bolivia and Argentina
+Zonda wind carries dust across Bolivia & Argentina

-A good example of the viento blanco and viento zonda carrying large amounts of dust across Bolivia and Argentina, is given in the Meteosat-9 RGB composite image below.
+Example of the viento blanco and viento zonda carrying large amounts of dust across Bolivia and Argentina.